 Bullying at Bishop Vesey's Grammar School

-I went to Bishop Vesey's Grammar School for seven years and some of my main memories from that time involve bullying.
+I went to Bishop Vesey's Grammar School for seven years.
+Some of my main memories from that time are bullying.
 Unfortunately, I was one of the kids who was bullied the most.

 Verbal abuse